piloulac/leetcode/README.md

 # leetcode
-Gathers my answers to some leetcode exercices
+Gathers my answers to some leetcode exercises